d0uwe/SMileyS/REPORT.md

 The second challenge was getting everything in the database, and also getting it out correctly.
 Especially the dates where quite a hastle, but I decided to throw away the millisecond precision of the epoch time, which makes it fit into an int again.
 This made sorting relatively easy, and by multiplying them with 1000, they can be used as normal epoch dates again.

+Another challenge were the layouts which had to scale properly when the keyboard came up.
+This has eventually been solved by using a linear layout and give elements a weight.

 # Defending design choices
 Currently a group has no admin, who has to remove people and add people.
 Everyone in the group has the same rights.
 This be abused, but also doesn't force the admin to remove and add everyone, which costs a lot of text messages if the group is large.
 This way the costs can be spread out.

+The original idea was negotiating a mutual groupID between members.
+This has changed to everyone having his own idea, and this way the groupchat can already start without receiving a reply from everyone.
+This increases the speed of creating a groupchat and reduces the amount of text messages used.